 - List and describe the ACSM emergency procedures.

-- Describe, conduct, and evaluate cardiovascular assessments to appraise cardiopulmonary fitness, and develop appropriate aerobic exercise prescription plans.
+- Describe, administer, and evaluate cardiovascular assessments to appraise cardiopulmonary fitness, and develop appropriate aerobic exercise prescription plans.

 - Describe procedures for walking, jogging, or running field tests.

 - Describe the ACSM’s general guidelines for a cardiorespiratory fitness program, including warm-up, stretching, and cool-down.

 - Discuss the physiological benefits and ACSM recommendations of a warm-up prior to stretching and strenuous exercise.

 - Describe the ACSM standards for frequency, intensity, and time of exercise (FIT) as they apply to aerobic exercise prescription and the improvement of VO2max.